nawwarad/process-engineering/process-simulation/README.md

    python concentration-over-time.py
    ```

-The output will include a plot showing the concentration of each species over time.
+The output will include a plot showing the concentration of each species over time, the conversion for species A and B.

 ## Dependencies